 Reliability: Just like with ordinary food processors and steamer systems, there are reports of smoking motors, melting plastics, quickly dulled blades, beaking clips, and other various defects.
 Some of the systems have more issues with this, whereas other systems are consistently reliable and carry great warranties that are reliably honored.
 All of our recommended systems have histories of high reliability and customer satisfaction.

-Safety: The original baby food makers used plastic steaming baskets and bowls containing BPA and phthalates, believed to leach into foods.
+Safety: The original baby food makers used plastic steaming baskets and bowls containing BPA and phthalates, which many scientists and doctors believe leached into foods.
 These chemicals have been linked with a variety of health and developmental issues.
-Newer systems from major baby food makers have removed these harmful chemicals, making for safer food for your little baby.
+Newer systems from major baby food makers have removed these harmful chemicals, resulting in safer food for your little baby.

 Storage and portability: So what do you do with all that great food you're steaming and pureeing?
 Well, parents commonly put the food into small freezer-safe containers (like these awesome ones by OXO) and take them out as needed.
 But there's also another way to do this that is gaining in popularity.
 You know those fun squeezable pouches of baby food?
 Like the popular ones by Happy Tot Organic, or Plum Organics?
 What if you could make those at home!?
 Well, the new Infantino Squeeze Station makes that possible.
 Simply steam and puree your food in one of our favorite food makers below, and then use the squeeze station to pour the puree into those awesome squeezable pouches.
 Not only is this an awesome and portable option, but your toddler can take charge of the feeding and you're not stuck with a dirty spoon or dirty container in the end!
 Interested in this option, get more info by clicking the picture to the right.